 13. SALAD DRESSING

-Salad is heavenly, isnโt it?
+Salad is heavenly, isn’t it?
 Crunchy, fresh vegetables, crisp lettuce or flavorful greens like arugula and tasty dressing to top it all off.
 Talking about it makes me want to go have a salad right now!
 But what if I tell you that your favorite salad dressing is nothing more than just another fake healthy food?
 Dressings bought off the grocery store shelf are pretty high in sodium and contain virtually no nutrition.
-Along with sodium, youโll find carbs and sugar, and thatโs about it.
-Not a vitamin to be seen.
+Along with sodium, you’ll find carbs and sugar, and that’s about it.

 14. SPORTS DRINKS

 Sports + drinks = nutrition in a bottle, right?
 Nope.
-Drinks marketed as ways to boost your energy stores for working out or participating in sports contain electrolytes, Iโll agree.
-But thatโs about as fas as it goes.
-The sugar, sodium, carbs, and artificial dyes make the grade for confirming sports drinks as fake healthy food.
+Drinks marketed as ways to boost your energy stores for working out or participating in sports contain electrolytes are fine.
+But what isn't fine is the sugar, sodium, carbs, and artificial dyes they contain.

 What to drink instead?
 Well, water is always the best choice for rehydration.
-You can also replace energy drinks with coconut water, which is low in both sodium and carbs, but rich in potassium.
+You can also replace energy drinks with coconut water, which contains natural electrolytes.

 15. FLAVORED YOGURT

 Yogurt is considered one of the best foods for you because of the probiotics it contains and its effects on your digestive system.
 The gut and intestines do benefit from healthy bacteria for sure, but what about the other ingredients in flavored yogurt?
-High amounts of sugar or artificial sweeteners far outweigh the benefits of protein that yogurt provides.
+Definitely not the high amounts of sugar or artificial sweeteners.

 Instead, indulge in a delicious serving of plain Greek yogurt.
 If you need a little flavor to get you going, consider cinnamon.
 Or, mix a serving of fresh pineapple, blueberries, or raspberries in the yogurt for a sweet or tart bonus.